Sharecropping is a sucker's game and always has been. To grow your business, you need to own your content.

 Today, creators of content face an online parallel to old-school sharecropping.
 My friend Brian Clark calls it "digital sharecropping."
 And while it’s certainly not as inhuman, racist or debilitating as the Southern system of agriculture, the comparison has some logical legitimacy.

 Digital sharecropping means creating content that you publish on a site you don’t own — like Facebook, Twitter or LinkedIn.
-Just like sharecroppers of old tended the land of others, living at the mercy of large landowners, so those businesses today whose social media strategies revolve around the websites of others find themselves in a similarly powerless position — at the mercy of large social networks.
+Just like sharecroppers of old tended the land of others, living at the mercy of large landowners, so those businesses today whose content marketing strategies revolve around the websites of others find themselves in a similarly powerless position — at the mercy of large social networks.

 This is a sucker’s game.
 Why?
 Two reasons: